10 Best Life Insurance Companies in Pennsylvania

 Key Terms

 Strategically positioned in the eastern U.S., Pennsylvania, the Keystone State, is bordered by New York, New Jersey, Maryland, West Virginia, and Ohio.
-Home to nearly 13 million residents, it ranks as the 5th-most populous state, with Philadelphia as its largest city and Harrisburg as the capital.
+Home to nearly 13 million people, it ranks as the 5th-most populous state, with Philadelphia as its largest city and Harrisburg as the capital.

 According to the Center for Disease Control and Prevention (CDC), the average life expectancy in Pennsylvania is approximately 76.8 years which is lower than the national average life expectancy, which is currently around 79.05 years in the United States.
-Over the past few years, the leading causes of death in Pennsylvania have been cancer, cardiovascular disease, and Covid-19.
-The homicide rate in Pennsylvania is around 8.5 homicides per 100,000 inhabitants, which is higher than the national average of 7.5.
+Over the past few years, the leading causes of death in Pennsylvania have been cancer, heart disease, and Covid-19.
+The homicide rate in Pennsylvania is around 8.5 homicides per 100,000 residents, which is higher than the national average of 7.5.

 According to the U.S. Bureau of Labor Statistics, in Pennsylvania, the 90th percentile income is currently $99,330.
 The median income in the state is approximately $44,900.
-Most financial advisors recommend acquiring a life insurance policy that covers your loved ones for between 10X and 20X your annual earnings.
+Most financial advisors recommend acquiring a life insurance plan that covers your loved ones for between 10X and 20X your annual earnings.
 In Pennsylvania, this amounts to around $993,300 – $1,986,600 for the majority of residents.

 Show Me Life Insurance Companies